Message from Our Principal, Mr. John E. Fulmer

 Williamson also administers formal summative assessments that are used as benchmarks for students’ success.
 These assessments inform us how we can vary our instruction and/or provide additional services for our students.

 The Middle School assesses all students through the i-Ready diagnostic assessment.
-The Reading and Math assessments are given to students three times per year, in September, January and May each year (we are very proud of our growth so far this year!).
+This Reading and Math assessment is given to students three times per year, in September, January and May (we are very proud of our growth so far this year).
 This technology based assessment allows us to identify specific academic strengths and concerns for each student.

-This year, the NYS ELA assessments will be administered April 3rd and 4th for all students.
-The NYS Math assessment will be administered May 2nd and 3rd for all Middle School students.
+This year, the NYS ELA assessments will be administered March 24th—27th for all students.
+The NYS Math assessment will be administered April 22nd-27th for all Middle School students.
 These assessments will be computer based for grades 3-8 again this year.
 We are proud of the effort students put into their formal assessments and appreciate family’s encouragement and support in preparing their children for doing their best.

-There are two days of testing (two years ago there were three) for both ELA and Math.
+There are two days of testing for each ELA and Math.
 There will be a decreased number of passages, along with fewer questions; the assessment will not be timed; and the results will not be connected to teacher evaluations.